vinkvfx/vinkvfxls-docker/README.md

 # vinkvfxls
 Docker image for the Vink VFX License Server.
 This is the recommended way to run the license server.
 For offline restricted usage, docs are also available at [docs.vinkvfx.com](https://docs.vinkvfx.com).
+It is possible to use either Docker or Podman.

 > [!NOTE]
 > This is only available for the v1.1 version of the license server.